 Our team of audiologists understands that you need to be able to budget for everything that goes into hearing better with hearing aids, so let’s discuss the things that go into hearing aid price.

 Hearing Aid Costs: Lifestyle Considerations

 First, consider your lifestyle and typical sound environment needs.

 For example, if you live a quiet life at home with just a few family members, your hearing aid demands will be less than those for someone with a more varied sound lifestyle.

 However, if you watch a lot of TV, have a busy social life, work in an office or are out and about to the store and communicating with a lot of people during the day, you will probably need your hearing aids on and configurable for the entire time you’re awake.
 So naturally, you will want to have hearing aids that live up to those demands on a daily basis, which cost more.

 During your hearing tests and all of the discussions and fittings you have with our audiologist, he or she can figure out what demands you would ordinarily place on your hearing aids and select from the ones that would best fit with those demands, within your desired price range.

 Working out the Value of Your Hearing Aids

 Hearing aids can give you back a sense of connection with people and control over your life.
-Before settling on the hearing aids that you may wear for years to come, sit down and take a personal lifestyle inventory; figure out all the ways in which being able to hear better will impact your day-to-day life.
+Before settling on the hearing aids you may wear for years to come, sit down and take a personal lifestyle inventory.
+Figure out all the ways being able to hear better will impact your day-to-day life.

-Usually, hearing aids cost between $1,000 and $3,500.
+Usually, hearing aids cost between $700 and $3400.
 Let’s consider the cost breakdown if you wear them 12 hours a day, every day, for the next year: